UniversalDependencies/docs/treebanks/mdf_jr/index.md

 ## Acknowledgments

-The original annotation has been performed by Jack Rueter at the University of Helsinki with the help of Marina Liovina at the Mordovian State University im.
+The original annotation has been performed by Jack Rueter at the University of Helsinki with the help of Marina Levina at the Mordovian State University im.
 P.N.
 Ogariova, Mordvin Languages Department using morphological tools that were originally built with funding from a Kone Foundation «Language Programme» funded project:
 «Creation of Morphological Parsers for Minority Finno-Ugrian Languages» (2013–2014) with the linguistic work of